A novel thirty years in the making

 Section 1 First, the gut check

-1. In one or two sentences: what did you think overall?
+1. In one or two sentences, what was your overall reaction?
 Say it however it comes out.
-Polished thoughts not required.
+It does not need to sound polished.

-2. Did you finish it?
-If you did not, where did you stop, and what made you put it down?
+2. Did you finish the book?
+If not, where did you stop, and what made you put it down?

 3. Would you read the next book in the series?
 Why or why not?

-4. Would you recommend it to a friend who likes science fiction?
-If yes, how would you describe it to them in a sentence?
+4. Would you recommend it to a friend who likes speculative fiction?
+If yes, how would you describe it in one sentence?

 Section 2 Engagement and pacing

-1. Were there any places where you got bored, skimmed, or felt the story dragged?
+1. Were there any places where you got bored, skimmed, or felt the story drag?
 Be as specific as you can.

-2. Were there places you could not stop reading?
-What were they?
+2. Were there any places where you could not stop reading?
+What happened there?

-3. Did the beginning hook you?
-How many pages or chapters in before you were committed, or before you wanted to quit?
+3. Did the opening hook you?
+About how many pages or chapters did it take before you were fully in, or before you started to hesitate?

-4. Did the ending feel earned and satisfying, or rushed?
-Did you get enough time with the final confrontation?
+4. Did the ending feel earned and satisfying, or did it feel rushed?
+Did the final stretch get enough space on the page?

-5. Did the pacing change as the book went on?
+5. Did the pacing change as the story went on?
 Did it speed up, slow down, or stay even, and did that work for you?

 Section 3 Characters